Levi477/clog/readme.md

-# 🛡️ clog — Cryptographically Secure Daily Journal Crate
+# 🛡️ clog — Cryptographically Secure Daily Journal/Diary

 `clog` is a Rust crate for safely creating, storing, and updating **daily notes or any content** using **cryptographically secure methods**.
-All files and metadata are stored in a **single encrypted `.clog(or custom file)` file**, making your private thoughts or sensitive content both secure and portable.
+All files and metadata are stored in a **single encrypted `.clog(or custom file extension)` file**, making your private thoughts or sensitive content both secure and portable.
 Without the correct password, **no content can be accessed**.

 This crate is ideal for **diary writing**, **private note-taking**, or **storing content**, where privacy and tamper-resistance are essential.